New all-night absorbency styles! Shop Sleep Short and Boyshort

 • Treatments that trigger early menopause or lower your hormone levels.
 Rachel explains that many people treated for breast cancer are given hormone suppressants that trigger menopause, which in turn makes your hormone levels drop, and means your pelvic floor muscles get a little lax.

-• Abdominal or pelvic surgeries like hysterectomies or colectomies, which can impact your vaginal tissue and the function of your pelvic floor.
+• Abdominal or pelvic surgeries like hysterectomies or colectomies, can impact your vaginal tissue and the function of your pelvic floor.

 Rachel also explains that cancer has a biopsychosocial impact: Your health is affected by biological factors (like your bodily response to the disease and treatment), psychological (because illness is mentally stressful), and social factors (like support — or lack thereof — from others during treatment).
 Because the effects of cancer are multi-pronged, there is no one way to recover your health.
 In fact, taking a diverse approach to your recovery can be beneficial.